 Clearly that was an issue for many, as we got questions about the best way for fixing and clearing the suction port.
 Here's what you need to know about this critical part of sealcoating maintenance.

 - The easiest way to unclog the suction port is to go in through the main top lid of the tank with a piece of rebar, a drill mixer, or a piece of 1x2 - something that can get in to the end of the tank where the suction hose connects to the bottom of the tank.
 Go in through the top lid inside the tank to the end of the tank where the suction hose connects and swish the sealer around.
-Over time the coal tar clay sediment settles to the bottom, and the solids will clog the suction port if you don't have a manual agitation system.
+Over time, the sediment settles to the bottom, and the solids will clog the suction port if you don't have a manual agitation system.

 - Even easier than clearing the suction port is to invest in a manual agitation system to prevent the clog from happening in the first place.
 The danger is a blockage can potentially have you running your pump dry and burning up your seals.
 If your pump isn't getting primed because liquid isn't reaching it due to the suction port being blocked, then you may damage your sealcoating machine.
 A manual agitation kit will help you avoid this problem.

 - Another method of clearing the suction port is to remove the hose from the suction port of the tank, located at the very bottom of the tank.
 Make sure the valve on your tank is off.
 Otherwise when you pull the hose off, sealer will spill out everywhere.

 Here is the step-by-step way to clear the suction port by removing the hose:

 - Close your main valve on the bottom of your tank.

 - Pull the hose off.